 I find Twitter the best for finding clients but have had some success with Facebook groups.
 WAHM Facebook groups have, admittedly, proven to be the best out of all types of groups.

-But before you jump straight in, you need to think about your social media accounts.
+But before you jump straight in, you need to think about your social media accounts to promote your startup.
 While social media will help you find clients, these steps are necessary.

 Creating a brand across all platforms